 When it comes to protecting your kids in hot weather, you already know how important it is to keep them hydrated and apply a sunscreen of SPF 30 or higher.
-The American Academy of Pediatrics and American Academy of Dermatology offer these tips for managing other common summertime hazards:
+You also know how to protect them from COVID-19 this summer.
+The American Academy of Pediatrics and American Academy of Dermatology offer these tips for managing other common summer health hazards:

 What to do: Use insect repellant containing 10 to 30 percent DEET or 5 to 10 percent picaridin.
 To relieve itchy mosquito bites, use topical over-the-counter hydrocortisone cream or an ice pack.
 During hikes, wear long sleeves and pants and do a head-to-toe tick check at the end of the day.
 If you find a tick attached to your child, grasp it by its body with a pair of tweezers and pull it straight out without twisting.
 Save it in a plastic bag and call your pediatrician.
 Outline the edge of the tick bite with a waterproof marker so you can see if a red skin rash develops beyond the area.
 This may be a symptom of Lyme disease.